unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

-# Gateway Engine (GWE) README
+# ExositeReady™ Gateway Engine README

-Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
+ExositeReady™ Gateway Engine (GWE) was created by Exosite to service a commonly occurring design pattern in IoT applications.
 In the IoT context, a "gateway" can be loosely defined as any device that serves as a communication broker for other devices.
 Gateways, in this context, often bridge the gap between an IoT platform (Exosite) and some collection of devices that do not possess the ability of Internet (HTTP/CoAP/MQTT) communications.

 # Overview

 It is often the case that a gateway appears as a component in many IoT applications.
-Gateway Engine is an out-of-the-box solution for developing and supporting custom IoT gateways for as long as hardware will allow.
+GWE is an out-of-the-box solution for developing and supporting custom IoT gateways for as long as hardware will allow.

 Internet gateways often run some flavor of Linux and, as such, have a Python environment.
-Leveraging this fact, Gateway Engine is a program written in Python that provides you (the developer) with the ability to develop your specific IoT business needs instead of repeatable gateway logic.
+Leveraging this fact, GWE is a program written in Python that provides you (the developer) with the ability to develop your specific IoT business needs instead of repeatable gateway logic.
 Gateway software often performs the same functions because the needs are often the same.

 # Key Features

-Gateway Engine was created by Exosite out of the necessity for (but not limited to) the following :
+GWE was created by Exosite out of the necessity for (but not limited to) the following :

 *  Application Hosting
 *  OTA Application Management